Desire Projects: Conditions

 Conditions in Desire were poor before residents even moved into their complexes.
 Many problems began because of the lack of building foundations: instead of concrete being laid down, the buildings were all set on wet soil which caused the structures to sink.
 Porches broke away from homes, etc. Gas, water, and sewer lines were also laid improperly, resulting in utility leakages.
 Desperate for housing, many residents moved into Desire and stayed, regardless of the conditions.
 Many people suffered a lack of privacy due to the small amount of space.
 Many shared hallways, porches, and courtyards, although this is a common attribute of most apartment dwellings.

-In addition to the actual buildings being borderline uninhabitable, the surrounding area was isolated and lacked basic essentials for residents such as stores, churches, and bus routes.
-Many people would sit on their porches because their living quarters were so dark and smelled of sewage.
-Children resorted to playing outside in the mud surrounded by broken glass, old shoes and the remains of drug deals.
+The surrounding area was isolated and lacked basic essentials for residents such as stores, churches, and bus routes.
+Many people would sit on their porches because their living quarters were dark and smelled of sewage.
+The mud that children played in contained broken glass.